mdehsan873/assessment/README.md

 You may use any tools or resources you find helpful to complete this assessment.
 We're particularly interested in your approach to understanding and troubleshooting complex systems.

-Please complete this assessment within 48 hours and submit your report to [Email].

 ## SYSTEM_ARCHITECTURE